a-hubbard/vivax_microhap/results/notebooks/selection.md

 The table above shows the target/population combinations that yielded a significant result at this corrected threshold.
-These results suggest that pvcrt_o.10k.indel is under selective pressure in the WAS and ESEA populations, and PvP01_10_v1_1072001_1072200 is under selective pressure in the WAS population.
+These results suggest that pvcrt_o.10k.indel may be under selective pressure in the WAS and ESEA populations, and PvP01_10_v1_1072001_1072200 may be under selective pressure in the WAS population.
 These loci will be removed for downstream population genetic analyses that assume neutral markers.

 ``` r
 # Save list of targets to filter ---------------------------------------